codescrum/bebox/README.md

 * Written in Ruby and distributed as a gem
 * It has a very nice CLI based on a commandline tool framework called [GLI](https://github.com/davetron5000/gli)
 * Uses [Puppet (opensource)](http://puppetlabs.com/puppet/puppet-open-source) for provisioning machines, and its the main component that the Bebox workflow aims to organize.
-* Uses [vagrant](http://www.vagrantup.com/) for setting up a similar development/test environment in accordance to the remote machines real setup.
+* Uses [Vagrant](http://www.vagrantup.com/) for setting up a similar development/test environment in accordance to the remote machines real setup.
 * Uses [Capistrano](http://capistranorb.com/) for automating the tasks to be executed on remote/vagrant machines.

 Workflow
 --------

-Bebox’s workflow is comprised of the five (5) phases explained below:
+Bebox’s workflow is comprised of the three (3) phases explained below:

+###Configuration phase

+In this phase all the project generation and configuration is done.
+This involves the project creation, an environment definition, the node allocation for each environment and the roles/profiles creation.

-###Project creation phase
+* ####Project creation

-In this phase, the project skeleton is created, just like when a rails app is created.
+    The project skeleton is created, just like when a rails app is created.
 Keep in mind we are generating a             "provisioning" repo skeleton and much of the logic behind bebox is put directly into the generated code so it can be tuned.

-###Environment definition phase
+* ####Environment definition

     Any number of environments are defined.
 By default, the 'vagrant', 'staging', and 'production' environments are      present.
 You an create any number of environments you need.
 The 'vagrant' environment is special as it is            designed to run in virtual machines hosted in the local machine.

-###Node allocation phase
+* ####Node allocation

     For each environment, there can be any number of nodes.
 The nodes for every environment are configured.
 A node       represents a machine or server, a node's critical attributes are only it's hostname and ip address.

+* ####Roles/Profiles definition

+    We follow the roles and profiles scheme (links to read about [here](http://www.craigdunn.org/2012/05/239/) and       [here](http://garylarizza.com/blog/2014/02/17/puppet-workflow-part-2/)).
+Each node has a role associated and a role can have multiple profiles associated.
+Each profile contains the puppet code and modules definition that        determine the tasks to perform in the remote machine.

 ###Prepare phase